webosose/website/content/en/docs/guides/setup/bring-up-guide/bring-up-overview.md

 ```
 {{< /note >}}

-If all the steps work fine, then you succeed to bring up webOS OSE.
+If all the steps work fine, then you succeed in bringing up webOS OSE.